sudoFunny/storeSystem/README.md

 <br>

 ## Planned for the Future
+- [ ] Create a general config file:
+	- Make a general config file for mysql user information

 - [ ] Create user friendly way of making item configs

 - [ ] Create a way to report shrinkage